 During the teenage years, children’s need for responsibility and autonomy gets stronger – it’s an important part of their path to young adulthood.
 To become capable adults, teenagers need to learn to make good decisions on their own.

-How quickly you hand over responsibility to your teenager is up to you.
-It will depend on many factors, including your own comfort level, your family and cultural traditions, and your child’s maturity.
+How quickly you hand over responsibility to your child is up to you.
+It depends on things like your own comfort level, your family and cultural traditions, and your child’s maturity.

-When you’re trying to decide whether to give your child more responsibility or to ask him to take on more responsibility, you have three options – yes, no and maybe.
+When you’re thinking about whether to give your child more responsibility or to ask him to take on more responsibility, you have three options – yes, no and maybe.

 The ‘yes’ option

-When you put something in the ‘yes’ basket, you’re committing to accept your child’s decision, even if it’s not what you would prefer, or you’ll expect him to take on the task.
+When you put something in the ‘yes’ basket, you’re saying that you’ll accept your child’s decision, even if it’s not what you would prefer, or you’ll expect him to take on the task.

-If your child makes a decision you like, you can show your approval.
+If your child handles the responsibility in a way you like, you can show your approval.
 If you don’t like the decision, stand back and try not to step in, unless you think your child is in danger.
-These are opportunities for your child to learn from experience and develop.
+These are opportunities for your child to learn from experience.